 The interest in Sher-Gil’s persona persists, but what she is remembered for most is her work.
 Her first painting, Three Girls, made when she returned from Paris, was made at the Majithia House in Lahore and is an iconic work.
 Sher-Gil was the child of a Hungarian-Jewish mother, Marie Antoniette Gottesmann and a Punjabi-Sikh father, Umrao Singh Sher-Gil Majithia.
 Gottesman was an opera singer who came to India as the companion to Princess Bamba Sutherland, daughter of Maharaja Dalip Singh – when she met the bohemian aristocrat Umrao Singh.

 The girls in Sher-Gil’s Three Girls were named Beant Kaur, Narwair Kaur and Gurbhajan Kaur.
-They were the daughters of the artist’s father’s brother – so were in fact Sher-Gil’s nieces, although they were about the same age.
+They were the daughters of the artist’s father’s brother.
 She painted them sitting on a roller in the lawn of her house.

 Three Girls won the gold medal at the annual exhibition of the Bombay Art Society in 1937.
 Sher-Gil continued to paint evocative studies of the Indians at her parents house, known as The Holme, in Shimla.
 At the time, Shimla was part of united Punjab and the summer capital of the British Raj.
 It was at her hilly home that she made the celebrated painting The Hill Women, along with several other studies of mountain folk.